Yoruba religion: Oku

+The Orisha and Ajogun Pantheon

-An Orisha (correct spelling: Òrìṣà) is an entity that possesses the capability of reflecting some of the manifestations of Olodumare.
-Yoruba Orishas (commonly translated "unique/special/selected heads") are often described as intermediaries between humankind and the supernatural.
-The term is also translated as "Deities", "Divinities" or "Gods".
+The Orisha, (Òrìṣà) are entities that possess the capability of reflecting some of the manifestations of Olodumare.
+Yoruba Orishas (commonly translated as "unique/special/selected heads") are often described as intermediaries between humankind and the supernatural.
+The term has also been variously translated as "Deities", "Divinities" or "Gods".

 Orisha(s) are revered for having control over specific elements of nature.
 They are thus also referred to as Imole.
 There are those of their number that are more akin to ancient heroes and/or sages than to primordial divinities.
 These are best addressed as dema deities.
 Even though the term Orisha is often used to describe both classes of divine entities, it is properly reserved for the former one.

-Irunmọlẹ

-Irunmọlẹ are entities sent by Olorun to complete given tasks, often acting as liaisons between Orun (the invisible realm) and Aiye (the physical realm).
-Irunmole(s) can best be described as ranking divinities; whereby such divinities are regarded as the principal Orishas.
-Irunmole, from "Erinrun" - 400, "Imole" - Divinities or Divine Spirits.
+The Ajogun on the other hand are best described as active negative, destructive or malevolent forces of nature.
+They exist at the same operational plane as the Orisha but occupy counter positions and work against one's Ori.
+They represent the other side of the Yoruba duality of existence which can either be Ire, meaning goodness or being aligned with a person's destiny, or Ibi, often meaning evil or being out of alignment with one's destiny.
+Broken down, the term Ajogun comes from the words; A + Jẹ + Ogun, literally meaning; "That which feeds/thrives on trouble/war".
+The Ajogun are often personified as "warriors" who wage war against humanity.
+Out of their number, there are eight principal Ajogun led by 'Iku' (Death).

+The Yoruba have developed a robust pantheon of divinities, each well-developed in their different rites and traditions.
+Many of these have attained national/pan Yoruba statuses and are known all across Yoruba country, even diffusing beyond Yorubaland into the practices and beliefs of neighbouring groups, though they may be more strongly or closely associated with certain places, occupations or subregions spread across Yorubaland.
+There are said to be 400 plus 1 of them in total; The 200 of the right (Igba Ọ̀tún), the 200 of the left (Igba Òsì) and one more.